Nile cruise from Aswan to Luxor

 We therefore offer Nile cruises on Dahabeyas.
 These traditional, two-masted sailing boats have only five to ten cabins and offer authentic travel experiences, far away from any mass tourism.
 The ships, equipped with modern amenities, are flexible in their itinerary and anchor at the most beautiful spots along the banks of the Nile, where you also come into contact with the local villagers (the large cruise ships can only anchor at very specific spots due to their draught).
 The sightseeing programs in small groups are tailor-made and designed in such a way that there are as few large cruise ships as possible at the visited landmarks.
 Experience the Nile as Agatha Christie once did when she was inspired to write her famous novel "Death on the Nile" on board Dahabeyas.

-You will experience the solar eclipse of the century on August 2nd, 2027 under top conditions, along the central line of the totality zone, where the duration of the total phase will be a spectacular 6 minutes & 22 seconds.
+You will experience the solar eclipse of the century on August 2, 2027 under optimal conditions, near the center line of the totality zone, where the duration of the total phase will be a spectacular 6 minutes & 22 seconds.

 The Nile near Aswan